rmetzler/HPI-IP-OAuth/README.md

 ![OAuth dance](http://a0.twimg.com/images/dev/oauth_diagram.png)
 source: [http://dev.twitter.com/pages/auth](http://dev.twitter.com/pages/auth)

-## OAuth Privacy Service for HPIIP
+## OAuth Privacy EMail Service for HPIIP

 One main feature of the HPIIP is to act as an __identity provider__ and issue __IdentityCards__.
 These Identity Cards can be used by the user to sign up to a __relying party__.
 Then the relying party requests the associated attribute values from the identity provider.
 This could be something like the name, home address or the email address of the user.